When Should You See a Neurologist for Headaches?

 A comprehensive neurological examination

-Additional testing, such as EEG or laboratory studies, if indicated
+Additional testing such as EEG or laboratory studies if indicated

-What Happens During a Neurology Headache Evaluation
+What Happens During Your Neurology Headache Evaluation?

 Step 1: Listening to Your Story

-Step 2: Comprehensive Neurological Examination
+Step 2: Neurological Examination

 Step 3: Diagnostic Testing (If Needed)